How to Assign a Trademark to Your Company: A Complete Guide

 As a business grows, protecting its intellectual property becomes increasingly important.
 One of the critical steps in protecting a business's brand is ensuring that its trademark is owned by the company rather than individual founders or other entities.
 This allows the business to fully leverage the trademark as an asset, ensuring legal clarity and strengthening the brand identity.

 In this blog, we'll walk through the process of transferring or assigning a trademark from individual owners (like founders) to their company.
+We'll use the case of "I" a company founded by R and A as an example to illustrate the process.

 What is Trademark Assignment?